Neill3d/MoPlugs/Projects/shader_GPU_Particles/ReadMe.md

   + add support of transparency modes (old task - sort particles and draw after everything)

 LOG

+20.11.2017
+ + making compute shaders to prepare surface data and pre-generate particles on gpu

 30.08.2016
  + added a first test of self collision shader